-- An individual who is a citizen or resident of the United States. - A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States, - Any estate (other than a foreign estate) or trust.
-See Regulations section 301.7701-6(a) for additional information.
+- An individual who is a U.S. citizen or U.S. resident alien, - A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States, - Any estate (other than a foreign estate), or - A domestic trust (as defined in Regulations section 301.7701-7).